 The University of Alabama also offers a unique program, “Textbooks for Troops,” in which military-related students can check out books for free on the first day of each semester.
 For a military-friendly college, the University of Alabama provides quality and extensive services to help veterans, dependents and service members receive an education.

 Another top military-friendly school is Western Kentucky University (WKU).
 For six consecutive years, WKU has been ranked as a “Best for Vets 4-year College” by Military Times Edge magazine.
 Mindful of those wanting to study who also is active in the military, WKU has provided a regional campus for those stationed at Fort Knox for the last 41 years.
 Military-related students at WKU can also enjoy “Textbooks for Troops”.
-For veterans or dependants looking for an online program, WKU may be the answer since they offer 50-degree programs entirely online.
+For veterans or dependants looking for an online program, WKU may be the answer.
+As one of the best military friendly online colleges in the country, they offer 50-degree programs entirely online.
 To provide relief and therapy for veterans who need it, WKU has CanDoo, a golden retriever Therapy Dog.
 Therapy dogs have been proven to relieve stress and raise spirits.
 To further help currently serving military students, WKU offers a special tuition rate of $250 per credit.

 The University of South Carolina offers services to military-connected individuals.
 Financial consultations are available to dependents, veterans, and servicemembers.
 These discussions will help students learn what financial resources are available to them.
 Various studying spaces are available just for these students as well.
 The University of South Carolina helps offer resources for emotional and psychological support.
 The Green Zone is a safe place on campus where trained faculty and staff, also known as Green Zone Allies, provide support to military-related individuals.
 These students can receive direction to campus resources for financial, physical and academic needs.
 Green Zone Allies can also be listening ears for students who desire a safe place to voice concerns and issues.
 The University of South Carolina is a top choice for military-friendly colleges because of the academic and emotional support it provides.